MicrosoftDocs/azure-docs/articles/aks/learn/quick-kubernetes-automatic-deploy.md

 ## Connect to the cluster

 To manage a Kubernetes cluster, use the Kubernetes command-line client, [kubectl][kubectl]. `kubectl` is already installed if you use Azure Cloud Shell.
-To install `kubectl` locally, call the [az aks install-cli][az-aks-install-cli] command.
+To install `kubectl` locally, run the [az aks install-cli][az-aks-install-cli] command.

 1. Configure `kubectl` to connect to your Kubernetes cluster using the [az aks get-credentials][az-aks-get-credentials] command.
 This command downloads credentials and configures the Kubernetes CLI to use them.